- 1 Introduction

 - Haemorrhage – this is especially common to the bowel and brain.
 This can be counteracted by the administration of vitamin K, or giving fresh plasma containing clotting factors.

-- Teratogenicity (meaning it causes birth defects)
+- Teratogenicity (causes birth defects)

 - Necrosis of soft tissues – this occurs mainly to tissues in the buttock and breast and is a result of thrombosis in venules.
 It generally occurs shortly after administration, and is a result of inhibition of synthesis of protein C – which is another effect of warfarin, and which happens more quickly than the inhibition of activation of vit K. thus for a short time after the initial administration, patients are in a hypercoagulant state.
 This is rare, but serious.